Trump says to meet North Korea's Kim in Vietnam in late February

 It said the country’s nuclear and ballistic missile programs remained intact and that North Korea was working to make sure those capabilities could not be destroyed by any military strikes.

-Reporting by Patricia Zengerle; Additional reporting by Makini Brice and David Brunnstrom in WASHINGTON and James Pearson and Kham Nguyen in HANOI; Editing by Mary Milliken, Peter Cooney and Lincoln Feast
+Reporting by Patricia Zengerle; Additional reporting by Makini Brice and David Brunnstrom in WASHINGTON, James Pearson and Kham Nguyen in HANOI, and Hyonhee Shin in SEOUL; Editing by Mary Milliken, Peter Cooney and Lincoln Feast